On Keyboard Shortcuts

 The advantage is ease of use; settings are often graphical and specific to the task at hand.
 The major disadvantage is inconsistency.
 A shortcut learned in one application likely won’t work in another.
 Furthermore, these shortcuts only work when the application is focused and often cannot override system-level or window manager shortcuts.

 By customizing shortcuts heavily at the application layer, you risk breaking the abstraction principle of computer science!
-Why?
-Because you’re making the application responsible for interpreting input in a way that might conflict with or duplicate efforts happening at lower levels (like the window manager or a tool like kbct).
-This can lead to confusing behavior where shortcuts sometimes work and sometimes don’t, depending on focus or which tool intercepts the keypress first.
-Defining shortcuts at the lowest appropriate level (e.g., system-wide navigation via Layer 2 tools) often leads to more predictable and maintainable behavior.
+You’re making the application responsible for interpreting input in a way that could have been defined at lower levels (like the window manager or system-level tools).